Updated January 15, 2024

 In the Northern Hemisphere, children experience wintery magic from December through March.
 These 50 winter facts for kids will help children connect to the wonder of the winter season.
-Not ready for winter?
-Explore 50 fun facts about autumn or 30 interesting facts about spring.

 More Winter Facts:

 Interesting & Fun Winter Facts

 The first day of winter is called the Winter Solstice.

 In the Northern Hemisphere, this day is December 21 or 22.
 In the Southern Hemisphere, this day is June 21 or 22.

 The Winter Solstice is the shortest day of the year because it has the fewest hours of sunlight.

 Does winter make you think of North Pole (where stories say Santa Claus lives)?
 The South Pole is actually colder than the North Pole!